Projects sponsored by Snam, Eni and Terna get priority status from EU

 MILAN, Nov 28 (Reuters) - The European Commission has included several energy initiatives sponsored by Italy's Snam SRG.MI, Eni ENI.MI and Terna TRN.MI in a new list of Projects of Common Interest (PCI) published on Tuesday.

-Projects included in the PCI list have access to a fast-track permitting process and special funding.
+Projects included in the PCI list have a fast-track permitting process and can get access to European funding from the so-called Connecting Europe Facility.

-A planned hydrogen corridor proposed by a group of companies including Italy's Snam is among the 166 projects listed by the European Commission.
+The two initiatives supported by Snam are a pipeline for hydrogen between Italy, Austria and Germany dubbed the SoutH2 Corridor and a carbon capture and storage hub offshore Ravenna known as the Callisto Mediterranean C02 Network.

+The SoutH2 Corridor involves Snam together with the Transmission System Operators Trans Austria, Gasleitung (TAG), Gas Connect Austria (GCA) in Austria, and bayernets in Germany, while the Callisto includes the Carbon Capture and Storage project in Ravenna currently being developed by Eni and Snam, the gas grid operator said.

-(Reporting by Francesca Landini in Milan, Julia Payne in Brussels, editing by Gavin Jones)
+(Reporting by Francesca Landini in Milan, Julia Payne in Brussels, editing by Gavin Jones and Sharon Singleton)

 ((francesca.landini@thomsonreuters.com; +39 02 66129437; Reuters Messaging: reutersitaly.thomsonreuters@reuters.net))